Blog>Trade>Starting a Business>How to start a window fitting business

 If you’re concerned about how much time you don’t have for marketing your new business, or you’re not sure how to get started, why not try a Checkatrade membership?

-• You can manage customer enquiries on the go, directly from the Checkatrade app, helping to keep on top of your admin and deliver outstanding customer service
+You can manage customer enquiries on the go, directly from the Checkatrade app

-• You can display customer reviews and testimonials on your Checkatrade profile page, which is a great way to social proof your business and encourage customers to choose you
+You can display customer reviews and testimonials on your Checkatrade profile page

-We’ll also help you with free marketing materials and don’t forget, our members get exclusive discounts on business essentials, helping to save money on your outgoings to keep your profits healthy.
+We’ll also help you with access to marketing materials, and don’t forget, our members get exclusive discounts on business essentials, helping to save money on your outgoings to keep your profits healthy.
 What better way to kick-start your new company?

 How to grow a window fitting business